fzqneo/COMP4434/lab/MLlib-LinearReg.md

   }
   ```
   Explanation:
+  + The spark installation comes along with some sample data of machine learning under `data/mllib`
   + The class `LinearRegressionWithSGD` provides a linear regression model *without* regularization.
   + It trains the model using **stochastic gradient descent (SGD)**.
   + The singleton object `LinearRegressionWithSGD` (same name) provides a convenience way to obtain a trained model using default settings.